vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

 # Systems and Schedules

-Display a title in the open window.
+It wouldn't be a splash screen if it didn't display anything.
+Let's show a title in that open window.

 ```rust,no_run
 # extern crate bevy;